Skip to Main Content

 Employers Want it All Back!

 After more than two and half years of remote work and worker flexibility, Employers are now taking back control over you and their workplaces, even if remotely.
 They do not trust you and never have.
-They eavesdrop on every remote zoom call or laptop via employee monitoring software that is very sophisticated and undetectable.
+They eavesdrop on every remote Zoom call or laptop via employee monitoring software that is very sophisticated and undetectable.
 Employers view employees as subservient to their masters in almost every regard.
-In the private sector, you have no freedom speech or religion at work and your employment rights are diminished to merely at-will toss outs when undesirable.
-Employers do not have to give you a reason for termination”and it is exactly that rule which covers up so much discriminatory bias in the United States.
-It is an easy out, and frankly I am shocked BLM supporters and other progressive organizations such as the NAACP and the ACLU have yet to pick up on this widespread discriminatory tool of choice.
-How long can these groups bury their heads in the sands?
+In the private sector, you have no freedom of speech or religion at work and your employment rights are diminished to merely at-will toss-outs when undesirable.
+Employers do not have to give you a reason for termination and it is exactly that rule which covers up so much discriminatory bias in the United States.
+It is an easy out, and frankly, I am shocked BLM supporters and other progressive organizations such as the NAACP and the ACLU have yet to pick up on this widespread discriminatory tool of choice.
+How long can these groups bury their heads in the sand?
 We must end the employment-at-will rule.

-Employers want to go back to the same old fear based at-will employment of the past.
+Employers want to go back to the same old fear-based at-will employment of the past.
 They will fire you unless you come back to the office to use the office space they have rented or built out before the pandemic.
-For example, Mr. Musk’s Directive at Tesla ordering all employees to return to work or be fired; a quick cheap way to save unemployment benefits by the company and reduce office rents and expenses.
+For example, Mr. Musk’s Directive at Tesla ordering all employees to return to work or be fired; is a quick cheap way to save unemployment benefits for the company and reduce office rents and expenses.
 Here is an excellent example of how companies treat their employees.
-On June 17, 2022, Musk just fired at least two employees at SpaceX involved in an internal letter to management complaining of his public behavior was tarnishing the companies image.
+On June 17, 2022, Musk just fired at least two employees at SpaceX involved in an internal letter to management complaining that his public behavior was tarnishing the company’s image.
 (Source: WSJ 12:52 pm).
 I cannot imagine many employees of the company feeling much trust in their savior Musk.

 More Junk